 Australia (all States) and New Caledonia; naturalized in USA: Florida (Harden 1990, Wunderlin 1993).
 The following remarks primarily concern the Australian species.

 Although the genus is widely distributed, many of the species are of very narrow distribution, occurring in localized, disjunct stands.
-Callitris forest or woodland forms a dominant vegetation type only in a relatively restricted portion of South Australia, Victoria, New South Wales, and Queensland (see map at left); overall, it is a dominant vegetation type across approximately 23,000 square kilometers, a bit more than 1% of Australia's total forest cover; over half of these forests are within New South Wales.
+Callitris forest or woodland forms a dominant vegetation type only in a relatively restricted portion of South Australia, Victoria, New South Wales, and Queensland (see map at right); overall, it is a dominant vegetation type across approximately 23,000 square kilometers, a bit more than 1% of Australia's total forest cover; over half of these forests are within New South Wales.
 Climate in the range of Callitris features hot summers and mild to warm winters.
 Annual rainfall is variable, within the range (200-)400-600(-2000) mm (NLWRA 2001, National Forest Inventory 2005).

 Stands are generally dominated by an herbaceous understory with few shrubs.
 Pure stands occasionally occur, but Callitris is generally associated with a mixture of tree species such as mulga (Acacia aneura), wilga (Geijera spp.), sugarwood (Myoporum spp.) and buloke or belah (Casuarina spp.).
 Associated shrub species include Eremophila, Dodonaea, chenopods (e.g. Atriplex, Maireana, Sclerolaena) and grasses (e.g. Triodia, Plectrachne, Aristida and Austrostipa).
 Extensive areas have been cleared for grazing.
 Large portions of the remaining forest and woodland are included in state forests and other crown reserves in Queensland and New South Wales, where silvicultural and fire management practices are used to foster Callitris in preference to other canopy trees (NLWRA 2001, National Forest Inventory 2005).